tidy-finance/website/docs/32_size_and_portfolio_building.md

 Apart from computing breakpoints on different samples, researchers often use different portfolio weighting schemes.
 So far, we weighted each portfolio constituent by its relative market equity of the previous period.
 This protocol is called *value-weighting*.
 The alternative protocol is *equal-weighting*, which assigns each stock's return the same weight, i.e., a simple average of the constituents' returns.
 Notice that equal-weighting is difficult in practice as the portfolio manager needs to rebalance the portfolio monthly while value-weighting is a truly passive investment.\index{Weighting!Value}\index{Weighting!Equal}

 We implement the two weighting schemes in the function `compute_portfolio_returns()` that takes a logical argument to weight the returns by firm value.
 The statement `if_else(value_weighted, weighted.mean(ret_excess, mktcap_lag), mean(ret_excess))` generates value-weighted returns if `value_weighted = TRUE`.
 Additionally, the long-short portfolio is long in the smallest firms and short in the largest firms, consistent with research showing that small firms outperform their larger counterparts.
-Apart from these two changes, the function is similar to the procedure in the previous chapter.
+Apart from these two changes, the function is similar to the procedure in Chapter 7.

 ```r